lconcia/life_sciences_ml_at_tacc/docs/section2/data_standardization_and_pipelines.rst

 Data Standardization And Pipelines
 ==================================

-In this module, we motivate and introduce additional data pre-processing techniques that involve transforming the input dataset before fitting our model.
+In this section, we motivate and introduce additional data pre-processing techniques that involve transforming the input dataset before fitting our model.
 We also introduce the ``Pipeline`` class from sklearn for chaining multiple transformations together.

-By the end of this module, students should be able to:
+By the end of this section, students should be able to:

 1. Understand data pre-processing techniques that tranform the dataset such as standardization, maxabs Scaler and robust Scaler.